enegade/uml/README.md

 ### Java code to UML tool.
 Java profiler.
 Java debugger.
 Java code visualisation tool.

-A goal of this project is to try to create the tool to visualise java executable code into UML-like diagrams.
+By doing this project we try to create the tool to visualise java executable code into UML-like diagrams.
 To achieve this goal we use dynamic analyse as opposed to static analyse (such as using JavaCC).
 The idea is to use java debugger (com.sun.jdi) API to collect information about executable code and produce an output in a text format which later can be visualised by Plantuml capabilities (see https://plantuml.com/). it seems like we've fulfilled the goal and made it possible to visualise code into sequence and class diagrams.
 Though there are some limitations.

 We focused on these objectives:
 - Process of collecting debug information must be effective, that is, to reduce elapsing time needed to do debugging process.
 To do it we debug programs by traversing a single method only one time and in case of a loop we do only one iteration.
 This decision imposes a restriction on the tool functionality.
 For example conditional constructions and polymorphic behavior are ignored.
 But you still can get inside such blocks (by change configuration in config.properties).